-And, the basic IO model can be represented as follows in matrix form:
+And the basic IO model can be represented as follows in matrix form:

-$$X = (I - A) - 1 \cdot (Y - J) \tag{4}$$
+$$X = (I - A)^{-1} \cdot (Y - J)$$ (4)

 Where $(I - A)^{-1}$ is known in literature as the Leontief inverse matrix or multiplier matrix.
 The sum of the value columns represents the increase in production attributable to a unitary variation in final demand in the sector in question and makes it possible to estimate the impact of a change in external demand on production, intermediate import inputs and primary resources inputs.
+Finally, from Leontief's inverse matrix it is possible to compute the multipliers used to estimate the impact of the investments made on production, the intermediate import inputs and the primary resource inputs.
+From this matrix, it is also possible to derive demand multipliers that are used to estimate the impact of the investments made in terms of jobs created or maintained.